Linear series with $\rho < 0$ via thrifty lego-building: Acknowledgements

 \section{Acknowledgements}

 Many of the underlying ideas in this paper were originally developed as part of my PhD thesis, and I am grateful to my adviser Joe Harris for his immeasurable encouragement and help.
-I would like to thank Angelo Lopez and Dave Jensen for thoughtful comments on a draft of this paper.
+I would like to thank Angelo Lopez and Dave Jensen for thoughtful comments on a draft of this paper, and the anonymous referee for an attentive reading and the suggestion to write Appendix \ref{app:hbn}.
 I also received helpful advice about earlier versions of this work from a number of people, including Melody Chan, and David Speyer.
 The preparation of this manuscript was supported by a Miner D. Crary Sabbatical Fellowship from Amherst College.

 \ifthenelse{\equal{\debug}{1}} {